Stanko/letters-from-sarajevo/_en/reply-five.md

 Dear dad,

 Stane and I like your stove very much.
-Here is the recipe for hot chocolate: take three sppons of cocoa, three spoons of powdered milk and sugar.
+Here is the recipe for hot chocolate: take three spoons of cocoa, three spoons of powdered milk and sugar.
 Add a little bit of water, mix everything and heat up on the stove.
 (I got the recipe from granny Ruža from "Sutjeska")

 We had a new year's eve party, in the room which serves as our classroom during the day.
 We played cassettes and danced to the music.
 I wanted to tell Jelena that I love her, but I lost all courage when she appeared in a dress.
 She looked different somehow, like she wasn't the one I spend so much time with.
 It seemed Siniša figured out what is going on.
 He was teasing me and urged me to dance with Jelena, but alas.
 I was standing in the corner, watching her dance with a seventh grader from "Sutjeska".
 Just to think I used to fight for "Sutjeska", I was raging inside.